 The Family Home

 There is a great deal of ‘urban myths’ about the family home when it comes to aged care funding.

 Common mythology says that “you’ll have to sell your house to pay the RAD” and we say nonsense!

 If your spouse/partner or a protected person continues to live in the home then the house has no asset value at the time a person enters permanent aged care.
 It might get a value later on but that is another discussion.
 So retaining the house can make a lot of sense especially to those who need to continue to live there and further as it does not boost asset values when the MTF is calculated.

-Where there is no ongoing special person living in the home the house has a deemed value (for all entrants, wealthy or not) of $168,351 for the first 2 years as an aged care resident, then it is measured at its market value and a resident’s MTF is then adjusted.
+Where there is no ongoing special person living in the home the house has a deemed value (for all entrants, wealthy or not) of $175,239.20 for the time as an aged care resident, after 2 years of residency for Centrelink or DVA purposes it is measured at its market value and a resident’s pension might then be adjusted.